nirit100/nand2tetris-project9/README.md

 ## How to run

 You need a Jack VM emulator.
 You can get it from www.nand2tetris.org.
 There may be better, unofficial alternatives.

+I'd recommend [this one](https://funkschy.github.io/nand-to-browser/) -- it runs right in your browser, you'll just have to upload the VM files.

-Then download code by zipping or cloning it from this repo and open the `vm` sub-directory in it.
-Turn animations off and you're good to go.
+Speaking of VM files....
+You have to download the game by zipping or cloning it from this repo and open the `vm` sub-directory in it.

+(If you are using the official emulator, turn animations off and you're good to go.)

 Press the play button.

 ## About the original VoltorbFlip